All Episodes

 Good luck.

-I I mean, it's sad because this cop last week in Ohio saved the life of an innocent girl that was unarmed, pinned to a car as a knife was about to be thrust into her by the assailant.
+I mean, it's sad because this cop last week in Ohio saved the life of an innocent girl that was unarmed, pinned to a car as a knife was about to be thrust into her by the assailant.

 And of course, then LeBron James made his comments.

-Anyway, joining us now is Joe Concha to talk about, well, first all things media mob and big tech.
+Anyway, joining us now is Joe Concha to talk about, well, first, all things media mob and big tech.

-Uh, and we appreciate you being back with us, Joe Concha.
+And we appreciate you being back with us, Joe Concha.

-Pretty amazing to me, the Oscars.
+Pretty amazing to me, the Oscars, 58% decline.

 That is, you don't see that kind of decline.